armnetwork/js-arm-sdk/README.md

 # js-arm-sdk

-js-arm-sdk is a Javascript library for communicating with a [Stellar Horizon server](https://github.com/stellar/go/tree/master/services/horizon).
+js-arm-sdk is a Javascript library for communicating with a [ARM Network Horizon server].
 It is used for building Stellar apps either on Node.js or in the browser.

 It provides:
 - a networking layer API for Horizon endpoints.